-An FHA home loan is backed by the Federal Housing Administration (FHA) and funded by Veritas Funding with Scott Buehler as your Senior Mortgage Consultant.
+An FHA home loan is backed by the Federal Housing Administration (FHA) and funded by Guild Mortgage with Scott Buehler as your Senior Mortgage Advisor.

 The FHA mortgage program is designed for low-to-moderate-income borrowers who may have lower than average credit scores.
 FHA is the largest insurer of residential mortgages in the world.

-As of 2022, you can borrow up to 96.5% of the value of a home with an FHA loan.
+As of 2023, you can borrow up to 96.5% of the value of a home with an FHA loan.
 You’ll need a credit score of at least 580 to qualify.
-If your credit score falls between 500 and 579, you can still get an FHA loan (ask me for details and specifics).
+If your credit score falls between 540 and 579, you can still get an FHA loan and borrow up to 90% of the value of a home (ask me for details and specifics).
 With FHA loans, your down payment can come from savings, a financial gift from a family member or a grant for down-payment assistance.

 Features of an FHA Home Loan